Special Education Online

 Niagara University's programs in special education emphasize knowledge of the foundations of special education, characteristics of learners, assessment, as well as instructional methods, accommodations and modifications for students within various special education programs.

-Additionally, Niagara's special education programs are housed in a College of Education that was one of the first in New York state to obtain national accreditation through NCATE, and has maintained this national accreditation continuously since 1984.
+Additionally, Niagara's special education programs are housed in a College of Education that was one of the first in New York state to obtain national accreditation through CAPE, and has maintained this national accreditation continuously since 1984.

 Our special education master's program is now offered in a 100 percent online format for busy teachers who find it difficult to commute to campus, but who would like to have the opportunity to engage in professional development in a graduate program.